-During my younger days, during Chinese New Year, my grandmother will boil a whole chicken.
-The boiled chicken will be placed on the altar.
-The broth will used to cook chicken rice.
-After prayers, the chicken will be cut up to be eaten with the chicken rice.
+In my younger days, during Chinese New Year, my grandmother would boil a whole chicken.
+The cooked chicken would be placed on the altar.
+The stock from boiling it would be used to cook chicken rice.
+After prayers, the chicken would be cut up to be eaten with the chicken rice.
+Leftover chicken would be used to fry Ginger Soya Sauce Chicken for dinner.

 These are the ingredients required:

-I do not boil a whole chicken for prayers during Chinese New Year too but I boil soup on a daily basis.
-I usually steam additional dishes or heat them up over the pot of soup I boil for the day.
-If I need cooked chicken to make this dish, I will place my cut chicken in a bowl and steam it over my ABC Soup.
-The liquid in the bowl can be used instead of water to flavour the dish.
-I can also pour it into the ABC soup to enhance its flavour even though I have already added pork soup bone to boil it.
+I do not follow this tradition during Chinese New Year but I often cook this dish.
+Since I boil soup almost on a daily basis, I usually steam dishes to cook or heat leftovers over the pot of soup I am boiling.
+So, if I need cooked chicken to make this dish, I will place my raw cut up chicken in a bowl and steam it over, for example, my ABC Soup.
+After steaming, the liquid that had dripped into the bowl of chicken can be used instead of water to flavour the dish.
+I can also sieved it into the ABC soup to enhance its flavour even though I have already added pork soup bone to boil it.

 This is my Malaysian version of Ginger Soya Chicken.